Internal

 trace_gc_drifts!(dx, x, p, t)Equations for tracing the guiding center using analytical drifts, including the grad-B drift, curvature drift, and ExB drift.
 Parallel velocity is also added.
 This expression requires the full particle trajectory p.sol.

-TestParticle.trace_normalized!
+TestParticle.trace_gc_exb!
 Method

-trace_normalized!(dy, y, p, t)Normalized ODE equations for charged particle moving in static EM field with in-place form.
+trace_normalized!(dy, y, p, t)Normalized ODE equations for charged particle moving in EM field with in-place form.
 If the field is in 2D X-Y plane, periodic boundary should be applied for the field in z via the extrapolation function provided by Interpolations.jl.

 sourceTestParticle.trace_relativistic!
 Method

-trace_relativistic!(dy, y, p, t)ODE equations for relativistic charged particle (x, γv) moving in static EM field with in-place form.
+trace_relativistic!(dy, y, p, t)ODE equations for relativistic charged particle (x, γv) moving in EM field with in-place form.

 sourceTestParticle.trace_relativistic Method